 The ELLIS Fellowship Programs bring together academics at regular meetings throughout Europe to promote free exchange of ideas and help create a European community of top AI researchers to retain and attract talent.
 Together, they stand up for European interests and generate high international visibility.
 Fellow programs are funded by the ELISE project and hence the fellow appointments are guaranteed until the end of the ELISE project funding (2023).

-The existing ELLIS Fellows and Scholars are:
+The list of ELLIS Fellows and Scholars is below.